molash

 King's Wood

 King's Wood is a short walk from Molash using a footpath immediately to the north side of the George Inn or, south, down Pound Lane off the A252.
+King's Wood is owned by the Forestry Commission.
+Parking, main access on White Hill: from Challock village take the A251 towards Ashford.
+Turn left onto White Hill, signposted Wye.
+GR 024500

 With such a regal name, it should come as no surprise that King's Wood was historically a royal hunting forest.
 The quarry pursued by the great and the good here were deer, and a large herd of fallow deer still run free in the wood.
 These days, King's Wood is largely owned and managed by the Forestry Commission.
 In addition to large stands of fast-growing conifers, there is extensive sweet chestnut coppice.
 Although timber production is important, management of the woodland is increasingly geared towards conservation as well.
 The bird life is rich, and this is also a good place to see fungi.